musicslayer/server_game/README.md

 ## Features
 ### Overall
-The code's only external dependency is on socket.io, which can be found here: https://socket.io/
+The code's only external dependency (not developed by me) is on socket.io, which can be found here: https://socket.io/

 ### Admin
 The server terminal allows for admin commands.
 Currently the following commands are supported: